 Soccer-Man City confirmed as Premier League champions

-MANCHESTER, England, May 11 (Reuters) - Manchester City were confirmed as Premier League champions with three games to spare after second-placed Manchester United lost 2-1 at home to Leicester City on Tuesday.
+MANCHESTER, England, May 11 (Reuters) - Manchester City were confirmed as Premier League champions for the third time in four seasons after second-placed rivals Manchester United lost 2-1 at home to Leicester City on Tuesday.

-Pep Guardiola's City side, who missed the chance to seal the title when they were beaten 2-1 by Chelsea on Saturday, are 10 points clear of United, who also have three games left.
+United's defeat means City are 10 points clear with both sides having three games left to play.

+City's coronation had been delayed after Pep Guardiola's side suffered a 2-1 home defeat by Chelsea on Saturday, although in truth they have looked uncatchable for several months.

-It is City's third Premier League title in five seasons under Guardiola and their fifth in the last 10.
+It is Guardiola's third Premier League title for City in his five seasons in charge and eighth domestic honour for the club.

+"This has been a season and a Premier League title like no other," said Guardiola, referring to the impact of the COVID-19 pandemic that has seen matches played in empty stadiums.

+"This was the hardest one.
+We will always remember this season for the way we won.
+I am so proud to be the manager here and of this group of players.

+"To come through this season, with all the restrictions and difficulties we've faced -- and show the consistency we have is remarkable.
+It is relentless."

-Despite their home defeat by Chelsea at the weekend, City have enjoyed a magnificent turnaround this season after picking up 12 points from their first eight games -- their worst start since 2008-09.
+Despite City's romp to the title they endured a tough start to the season after picking up 12 points from their first eight games -- their worst start since 2008-09.

 Since then they have been head and shoulders above their rivals and since hitting the top have looked unstoppable.

-After losing at Tottenham Hotspur in November, they won 22 of their next 27 matches, including a 15-game winning run and a record-equalling 11 successive away league wins.
+After losing at Tottenham Hotspur in November, slipping to 11th in the table, they have won 22 of their next 27 matches, including a 15-game winning run and a record-equalling 11 successive away league wins.

-Guardiola's side, who were second-best to Liverpool last season, also won a fourth-straight League Cup and can claim a treble by beating Chelsea in this month's Champions League final.
+Guardiola's side, second-best to Liverpool last season, also won a fourth successive League Cup and can claim a treble by beating Chelsea in this month's Champions League final.

-Manchester United had delayed City's title celebrations by beating Aston Villa away on Sunday but it was only putting off the inevitable and the party can now start in earnest.
+Manchester United had delayed City's title celebrations further by beating Aston Villa away on Sunday but Leicester gave them a helping hand on Tuesday.

 On the other side of Manchester a huge "Champions" banner was draped outside City's Etihad Stadium.